 - Landscape fabric – this is a temporary solution, and probably won’t do much to stop roots in the long term.
 However, it could be a good supplement to using rocks, since you can cover up any holes between the rocks.

-Now you know how raspberry plants spread, and how you can stop it if you want to keep them contained in one area of your garden.
+Now you know how raspberry plants spread (there are 3 ways, so they have lots of options!)
+You also know how to stop raspberry plants from spreading so you can keep them contained in one area of the garden.

 You might also want to read my article on whether raspberry plants can survive winter frost.